syntax-error7/DynamicLogger-with-Typescript-Transformer/README.md

 # DynamicLogger with TypeScript Transformer

+`dynamic-logger` automatically injects in-scope local variables into your log calls at compile time, allowing you to dynamically control which variables are logged at runtime via an external configuration file.

 ## Motivation

 Manually adding variable names into log statements requires code to be re-deployed, which is undesirable.